thomaswilliams23/lung_structure_virus_dynamics/README.md

 Code used for Williams et al., "Accounting for the geometry of the respiratory tract in viral infections"

+Simulation data which can be used with this code can be found on Figshare at DOI:10.26188/26499811

 All code is written in MATLAB.
 This repository is structured as follows.